Mendel law of inheritance

 Mendel's law of inheritance:

-observations and the complexity inherent in them.
 Mendel conducted such artificial pollination/cross pollination experiments using several true-breeding pea lines.
 A true-breeding lime is one that, having undergone continuous self-pollination, shows the stable trait inheritance and expression for several generations.
 Mendel selected 14 true-breeding pea Plant varieties, as pairs which were similar except for one character with contrasting traits.
 Some of the contrasting traits selected were smooth or wrinkled seeds, yellow or green seeds, smooth or inflated pods, green or yellow pods and tall or dwarf plants.

 Monohybrid Cross: